Raviprakashprajapati/LMS_MinorProject_JAVA/README.md

 # Library Management System

-This is a simple command-line library management system implemented in Java.
+This is a  command-line library management system implemented in Java.
 It allows users to manage books and students in a library.
 The system provides functionalities for adding books and students, issuing and returning books, searching for books by ID, modifying book information, and deleting books and students.

-## Features
+## ADMIN SUPPORT

+*Admin Login/Signup:* Enhanced security with privileged access.

+*Database Integration:* Utilizes a structured database for robust data storage.

+### FEATURES

 - **Display Books**: View the list of all books in the library.